Vegetable Garden Hints

 - Irrigation – Cole crops are intolerant of drying.
 Dry soils quickly lead to strong flavors.

-- Temperature – Cole crops prefer growing temperatures between 65°F and 80°F. Hot weather reduces sweetness.
-Because seeds do not like cold soils, use transplants for spring planting.
-For a superior quality fall crop, direct seed the main planting in early-July (Front Range area).
-Both broccoli and cauliflower tolerate some frost (down to lower 20s) on maturing plants.
+- Temperature – Cole crops prefer growing temperatures between 65ºF and 80ºF.
+Hot weather reduces sweetness.
+Because seeds do not perform well in cold soils, use transplants for spring planting.
+For a superior quality fall crop, direct seed the main planting in early July (Front Range area).
+Both broccoli and cauliflower tolerate some frost (down to lower 20's) on maturing plants.

 - Using Bt – For cabbageworm and looper control, treat with Bacillus thuringiensis, Bt, (a biological control product).
 Because Bt is rapidly broken down by sunlight, treat in the evening.
 Bt, a living organism, has only a two-year shelf life and cannot survive storage under extreme heat or cold.